michael-simons/michael-simons/README.md

 Hi there 👋

 I'm Michael, software engineer from Germany.
-My official title is _Staff Software Engineer_ and I work at [Neo4j](https://neo4j.com).
+My official title is _Senior Staff Software Engineer_ and I work at [Neo4j](https://neo4j.com).
 Titles which theoretically would fit as well "does stuff with or do computers", "break things as a service" and "source of endless rants" 😉.

 I have been working in IT since the early 2000s.
 My goto language of choice is Java ☕️.